The Neurobiology of Pain & Opioids

 October 2020

-In collaboration with the von Zastrow, Manglik and Yackle laboratories (UCSF), the Scherrer Lab receives funding from the NIH/NIDA to create novel tools for visualization and manipulation of opioid receptor signaling in neural circuits: “Precision pharmacology by local control of opioid receptors in neural circuits
+In collaboration with the von Zastrow, Manglik and Yackle laboratories (UCSF), the Scherrer Lab receives funding from the from the National institute on Drug Abuse (NIDA) to create novel tools for visualization and manipulation of opioid receptor signaling in neural circuits: “Precision pharmacology by local control of opioid receptors in neural circuits”

 August 2020